-Yesterday I needed six eggs for a sponge cake, so I opened one of the new boxes of “farm-fresh” organic eggs that my husband had purchased on Friday.
+Yesterday I needed six eggs for a sponge cake, so I opened one of the new boxes of “farm-fresh” organic eggs that I had purchased on Friday.
 As I cracked the first egg, a lot of clear liquid came pouring out, and I noticed immediately that the gelatinous part of the egg white was cloudy and excessively thick.
 It all was pretty disgusting, so I discarded that egg and cracked another one.

 The second egg was equally unappetizing… as was the third, the fourth, the fifth, the sixth, and all the other eggs in that first carton.
 Some of the eggs had oddly flat, pasty yolks.
 Others had yolks so thick and rubbery, they literally would not come out of the shell.
 All of the eggs had an amazing amount of clear liquid and cloudy, milky “whites.”